English 1; English Teaching Methodology for Young Learners (5.-10.) (MGL2033)

 Students who have one or more assignments not approved at first submission, will be given one more submission opportunity for a new and improved version.

 This course will utilise a combination of lectures, seminars, discussions and demonstrations.
 The aim of this course is to give all students from both MGL 1 & 2 a good grounding in the principles and practices of English language teaching and learning.
-Much of the knowledge base of this course is not age- specific and for that reason the students in both groups will attend classes together.
-However students will be given the opportunity to contextualise this knowledge for pupil groups grades 5-7 &/or 8-10 as they choose to be most appropriate.
+Most of the knowledge base of this course is specific to learner ages.
+However, in some cases the students in both groups (1-7 and 5-10) may attend classes together.

 Suggested division of work: